Graduate Division

 UH Hilo MA Counseling Psychology Early Decision (Pilot) Program

-For the 2025 application cycle, the UH Hilo MA Counseling Psychology program will be piloting a new early decision program.
-The early decision program is an application option for current University of Hawaii at Hilo Psychology students or alumni who have earned (or will soon earn) a BA in Psychology at the University of Hawaii at Hilo.
-To be considered for the Early Decision program, applicants must meet the eligibility criteria above and must submit a completed application (including 3 recommendations and all official transcripts received by the Graduate Division) by November 1, 2024.
+For the 2026 application cycle, the UH Hilo MA Counseling Psychology program will be continuing with the pilot of the early decision program.
+The early decision program is an application option for current University of Hawaiʻi at Hilo Psychology students or alumni who have earned (or will soon earn) a BA in Psychology at the University of Hawaiʻi at Hilo.
+To be considered for the Early Decision program, applicants must meet the eligibility criteria above and must submit a completed application (including 3 recommendations and all official transcripts received by the Graduate Division) by November 1, 2025.

 Early Decision applicants will receive their admission decision in December and will be asked to provide their Intent to Enroll decision by mid January.